edwinhuish/DomQuery/README.md

 [English](README.md) | [中文说明](README-ZH.md)

 DomQuery is a PHP library that allows you to easily traverse and modify the DOM (HTML/XML).
-As a library it aims to provide 'jQuery like' access to the PHP DOMDocument class (http://php.net/manual/en/book.dom.php).
+As a library it aims to provide 'jQuery like' access to the [PHP DOMDocument class](http://php.net/manual/en/book.dom.php).

 ## Installation